Elkrival/fullStacks/README.md

 Function that starts mongodb instance on line 194 Function to connect with drawings collection line 205

 DIR variable is to get path to directory for stored images

+For this project I chose speed and simplicity over a more robust solution and the following are the tradeoffs:

+No type checking on frontend, mongodriver,

+No Filestack bucket

+No Linter

+No Input Sanitation

+No custom css

+Gains:

+Mobile responsive design

+Lightweight

+Easy to expand upon

+Stylish

+Universal

+Easy to Use

+What I would really like to add are cypress tests, server tests and frontend tests in my next iteration.